mafintosh/shared-structs/README.md

 console.log(struct.rawBuffer)
 ```

-Also supports nested structs, multidimensional arrays and most other things you'd normally use in c!
+Also supports nested structs, multidimensional arrays, defines, constant expressions, and most other things you'd normally use in c!

 See [example/example.js](example/example.js) for more.